Basters: Paternal Laws

 Every male burger (citizen) of Rehoboth had the right to apply for a free piece of land at the age of 18.
-Although the size of this erf was decreased from 1300 sqm to about 300 sqm, due to land shortage and servicing costs, Basters continued to honor this provision until 21 March 1990, when the new socialist government took over the lands.
+Although the size of this erf was decreased from 1300 sqm to about 300 sqm, due to land shortage and servicing costs, Basters continued to honour this provision until 21 March 1990, when the new socialist government took over the lands.
 The newly independent Namibian government passed legislation about land use and title that took precedence over Baster traditions.
 Basters can no longer allocate land to their young men.
 The land is controlled by the local town council, which replaced the Chief's Council.

-Religion
+Religion and genetics

 Basters from Mainline churches are mostly Calvinist.
 They sing traditional hymns almost identical to those of the 17th-century Netherlands; these songs were preserved in the colony and their group during a period when the Netherlands churches were absorbing new music.

+The average gene pool of Basters is about 48.4% European, 28,5% Khoe-San, 17.1% Asian and 5.7% Bantu; according to a 2013 autosomal genealogical DNA testing.

 Traditional leadership

+Largely through missionary work during the 19th century, they coalesced into fiercely independent, autonomous communities that maintained their identities even after being incorporated into the Cape Colony.
+Others moved farther north into what is now Namibia in the late 1860s because of pressure from Boer settlers and eventually established a settlement that became known as Rehoboth.

 The first Kaptein was Hermanus van Wyk, the 'Moses' of the Baster nation, who led the community to Rehoboth from South Africa.
 He served as Kaptein until his death in 1905.
 After his death, the German colonial government established a separate council.
 The Rehoboth Basters did not elect another Kaptein until the United Kingdom took over the territory as a British Protectorate in 1914 during World War I. Basters elected Cornelius van Wyk as Kaptein.
 He was not officially recognised by the South African authorities, which administered the territory from 1915 to Namibian independence in 1990.